Monoidal Bousfield Localizations and Algebras over Operads: Preliminaries

 \begin{enumerate} \item Unit Axiom: For any cofibrant $X$, the map $QS\otimes X \to S\otimes X\cong X$ is a weak equivalence. \item Pushout Product Axiom: Given any $f:X_0\to X_1$ and $g:Y_0\to Y_1$ cofibrations, $f\boxprod g: X_0\otimes Y_1 \coprod_{X_0\otimes Y_0}X_1\otimes Y_0 \to X_1\otimes Y_1$ is a cofibration.
 Furthermore, if either $f$ or $g$ is trivial then $f\boxprod g$ is trivial. \end{enumerate}

-If these hypotheses are satisfied then $\M$ is called a \textit{monoidal model category}.
 Note that the pushout product axiom is equivalent to the statement that $-\otimes-$ is a Quillen bifunctor.
 Furthermore, it is sufficient to check the pushout product axiom on the generating maps $I$ and $J$, by Proposition 4.2.5 of \cite{hovey-book}.
-Similar axioms define what it means for $\M$ to be a simplicial model category.
-In this context the pushout product axiom is called the SM7 axiom.
-It retains the same statement but where one of the maps $f,g$ is in $\M$ and the other is a morphism in $sSet$, the category of simplicial sets.
-For a topological model category the same axiom is used again but with one of the maps in $\M$ and one in $Top$.
+When we need $\M$ to be a simplicial model category, we require the SM7 axiom, which is analogous to the pushout product axiom.
 We refer the reader to Definition 4.2.18 in \cite{hovey-book} for details.

 We will at times also need to assume that \textit{cofibrant objects are flat} in $\M$, i.e. that whenever $X$ is cofibrant and $f$ is a weak equivalence then $f\otimes X$ is a weak equivalence.
-Finally, we remind the reader of the monoid axiom which appeared as Definition 3.3 in \cite{SS00}.
+When a monoidal model category satisfies this condition, it is called a {\em tensor model category} in \cite{fausk-isaksen} (Section 12).
+Finally, we remind the reader of the monoid axiom of Definition 3.3 in \cite{SS00}.

 Given a class of maps $\C$ in $\M$, let $\C \otimes \M$ denote the class of maps $f \otimes id_X$ where $f\in \C$ and $X\in \M$.
 A model category is said to satisfy the \textit{monoid axiom} if every map in (Trivial-Cofibrations $\otimes \M)$-cell is a weak equivalence.